nextstrain/rubella/nextclade/defaults/nextclade-dataset/README.md

 This dataset assigns clades to rubella virus samples based on strain and genotype information from FIXME WHO REFERENCES HERE

-FIXME These two papers, collectively, define 7 distinct yellow fever virus genotypes based on a 670 nucleotide region of the yellow fever virus genome, (bases 641-1310), called the prM-E region.
-This region comprises the 3' end of the pre-membrane protein (prM) gene, the entire membrane protein (M) gene, and the 5' end of the envelope protein (E) gene.
+This paper defines 13 distinct rubella virus genotypes based on a 739 nucleotide region of the rubella virus genome, (bases 8258-9700), comprising a portion of the E1 gene, which encodes one of the two spike proteins.

-This dataset can be used to assign genotypes to any sequence that includes at least 500 bp of the E1 region, including whole genome sequences.
+This dataset can be used to assign genotypes to any sequence that includes at least 700 bp of the E1 region, including whole genome sequences.
 Sequence data beyond the E1 region will be reported as an insertion in the Nextclade output.